andrac275/andrac275/README.md

 - 👋 Hi, I’m Andrac/ Andreu MP / @andrac275
-- 👀 I’m interested in a lot of things. :DDDDD
-- 🌱 I’m currently learning different kind of languages at College as Java, JavaScript, C, C#, Haskell and some Python.
+- 🌱 I’m currently learning different kind of languages, frameworks and technologies as Javascript, Typescript, NextJs, React, NestJs
-- 💞️ I’m looking to collaborate on open source applications. :)
+- 💞️ I’m looking to collaborate on open source applications specially if use the technologies listed above.. :)
 - 📫 How to reach me: (Best ways)
         mail: andrac275[a]gmail[dot]com
         telegram: @muzzlecito